rebeccajohnson88/talks/README.md

-# talks
+# Talks
-Slides for various talks
+This repository contains slides for various talks.
+Comments welcome!